 In finance, leverage is the practice of using borrowed money to increase the potential return on an investment.
 Leveraged ETFs use derivatives to increase the potential return on an investment.

 Let’s look at a hypothetical example.
 Say an investor buys a regular, non-leveraged ETF.
 Here’s how such an ETF would work.
 If it tracks the S&P 500 Index and the benchmark gauge rises 1% on a given day, the non-leveraged ETF would also climb about 1%.

-There are pros and cons to traditional ETFs themselves.
-But leveraged ETFs can be problematic in their design.
+There are pros and cons to ETFs themselves.
+But leveraged ETFs can be particularly problematic for investors due to their design.
 They are constructed to deliver multiples of an underlying asset’s daily returns, not weekly, monthly or annual returns.
 Leveraged ETFs don’t deliver the exact magnitude of 2x or 3x if held for longer than a day.

 That’s because of how leveraged ETFs are constructed.
 In order to maintain their 2x or 3x exposure, leveraged ETFs use derivatives that need to be rebalanced at the end of each day.
 This process can erode the returns of the ETFs — a process known as “decay” in the market.

 1. Double Leveraged (2x) ETFs give investors double exposure to the daily return of an index of stocks, bonds, or commodities.
 So if an asset or market moves 1.5% in a single day, the fund aims to deliver a return of 3% that day.